Why is my acne worse in the winter?

 - Egg yolks

 Winter can be a stressful time for lots of people.
 If you celebrate Christmas, you might be worried about the cost of presents and food, and deciding who to spend the festive period with.
-This year COVID-19 means lots of people may not get to see loved ones over Christmas and everyone’s purse strings are a little tighter.

 The build up to Christmas can also be stressful.
 Although it may not be the case this year, lots of us are usually busy with Christmas parties, seeing friends, eating and drinking more than usual.